 Seeing as many of the original Super Rail sets, even the smaller ones, were expensive by nature of the large multi-speed locomotives, the smaller DD-20 Diesel Engine with a very simple reversing mechanism was produced towards the end of the original Super Rail run and was released in a small set.
 The diesel was rereleased individually and in sets in the Super Rail Black era and was also produced for the North American Switch-A-Rail sets.

-In 1979 a new two-speed train, the large EF-66 electric locomotive, was introduced in a set.
+In 1979 a new two-speed train, the large EF-66 electric locomotive, was introduced in a freight set with two sidings.
+This was the first new two-speed train since the original D-51 and ED-75s in 1972, and the last new one added to the range.

 The EF-66 was soon revised with headlights and the only whistle in a Super Rail locomotive - controllable, of course, by clip-in rail pieces.
-It was released individually and in a set at the time and reappeared in the later 1980s Super Rail era.
+It was released individually and reappeared in the later 1980s Super Rail era in the Blue Train EF-66 Set.
+It can couple and uncouple from both ends - very neat for different freight operations, or making the locomotive reverse around to the other end of its train at a terminal station.

 In 1980 the neat three-bogied DD-51 with headlights was released, another very nice big locomotive from the mid period of Super Rail Black where new nice large trains were being added to the range.